Can anyone get dental implants?

 Removable, traditional dentures have a bad reputation for being uncomfortable and difficult to get used to.
 They are also known to slip around in the mouth causing slurred speech and issues with chewing food.
 You must avoid certain foods because you lose biting force when wearing dentures.
 Dental implant retained dentures, on the other hand, are more secure and durable.
 They are more like natural teeth making them the most comfortable full arch replacement option.
 They will not slip around in your mouth and you will be able to enjoy a variety of food because they are surgically secured in place.
 Implant dentures will also prevent bone loss which leads to that sunken-in look on the face.

 How do I take care of my dental implants and dental restoration?

-Caring for your implant supported restoration is similar to caring for your natural teeth.
+Caring for your implant-supported restoration is similar to caring for your natural teeth.
 You must brush your teeth multiple times a day and floss at least once a day.
 Dr. Engelberg will show you how to care for your restoration if it requires specific cleaning instructions.
-If cared for properly, your implant retained restoration should last a lifetime.
+If cared for properly, your dental implant restoration should last a lifetime.

 How do I learn more about my dental implant options?

 To keep researching your options for dental implants, visit the links below.